I've grown many fruit trees over the years and have had to deal with many pests along the way.

-What Are Leaf-Footed Bugs and Are They Harmful?
+What Are Leaf-Footed Bugs?

 Have you noticed clusters of red or brown bugs hanging out on the fruits of your fruit tree?
 They may be leaf-footed bugs (Leptoglossus spp.).
 They're not the worst pest to have, but they're unsightly (at the very least) and can damage your fruit.
 Learn all about what they are, how to identify them, and how to get rid of them.